Natalalia/meteo/README.md

 ## Deployed version

-The front end of this project has been built with React.
+The front end of this project has been built with **React**.
 You can find the deployed version here: [ https://nata-meteo-site.netlify.com](https://nata-meteo-site.netlify.com)

 ## Run the app locally